vvoronin/uuid/README.md

         Next: func()(uuid.Timestamp){
             // My own Timestamp function...
             // Resolution will become reduendant if you set this.
-            // The package will increment the clock sequence if you produce
+            // The package will increment the clock sequence if you produce equal Timestamps },
-            // Timestamps that were equal
-        },
     })